Skip to main content

 In Harness, you can write pipelines in YAML or build pipelines visually in the Pipeline Studio.

-- The Visual editor provides a GUI experience where you can easily configure settings, add and remove steps and stages, and drag-and-drop steps and stages to rearrange them, organize them in parallel, or add or remove them from step groups.
+• The Visual editor provides a GUI experience to easily configure settings, add and remove steps and stages, and drag-and-drop steps and stages to rearrange them.
+It also helps organize steps in parallel, or add or remove them from step groups.

 You can freely switch between the two editors.
 When editing a pipeline in Harness, use the selector at the top of the Pipeline Studio to switch between the Visual and YAML editors.